The single greatest question a marketer can ask is this:

 Your Headline Is Your First Point of Connection

 With Your Prospect or Customer

 In marketing, everything comes down to the connection between you and your prospect.
 You know this to be true because you’ve read so much about product-market fit, learning from users, targeting an audience and narrowing to a niche.
 Your landing page headline is your first point of true connection with your prospect.
 It’s the point at which either they feel welcomed into your space – as if you may have something that could serve them well – or they feel unwelcome, out of place or even rejected.

 The opportunity to sell something – or build a relationship – or both – starts or stops with your landing page headline.

-It’s because headlines are so important – and check this, this, this, this, this, this, this and this out, if you’re not sure if headlines still matter – that we recently turned a free headline worksheet that gets loads of downloads into a free headline scorecard you can use to measure if your headline is powerful or not.
+It’s because headlines are so important – and check this, this, this, this, this and this out, if you’re not sure if headlines still matter – that we recently turned a free headline worksheet that gets loads of downloads into a free headline scorecard you can use to measure if your headline is powerful or not.

 If you’ve picked up Book 3, you’ll recognize the elements of the scorecard.
 But whether you read the book or not, let’s talk about the elements of the scorecard – so you know what you’re measuring against.

 To be clear, we’re not talking about powerful blog post headlines.
 This is Copy Hackers – we’re the “conversion copywriting” people, not the content marketing people.
 So we’re talking about the headlines of pages that are meant to compel your visitor to sign up, start X or get much closer to buying.
 (But if you want a cool tool for blog post headlines, check out this generator by Portent.)